thcolin/galerie-gaia/src/pages/artists/jean-francois-molliere.md

   and journalist from Mance, has collaborated on numerous books and magazines in the fields of art, sports and architecture.
 As an artistic director, he also designs photographic installations for public and private places.
-These commissioned works necessarily bear the imprint of his photographic research.\n\nA research that takes the form of itineraries, a quest for protean images.\n\nA quest for a mise en abyme, that of fiction in reality, of the reflection on the surface, of the image in the frame.\n\nQuest for the field of possibilities in this need in tension which precedes the photographic act.\n\nQuest for the other, in whom one recognizes oneself.\n\nAn image long sought after, sifted through the sieve of anecdotal seduction, a tested image.\n\nIn 30 years of photographic research, Jean-François Mollière has never ceased to break away from habit, to go where the imagination becomes stronger.
+These commissioned works necessarily bear the imprint of his photographic research.\n\nIn 30 years of photographic research, Jean-François Mollière has never ceased to break away from habit, to go where the imagination becomes stronger.
 To beat back the ineluctability of finitude, to resist, inexorably.
-We recognize in his photography, images, icons very inspired by cinema and painting.\" Valerie Fade-Py\n\nAwards:\n\n* First Ilford Prize for Black and White Photography of the Year 1998\n* Ilford Award 1996 and 2000\n\nBooks:\n\n* \"Des Routes\" Production Edition Macadam Photographs 1994\n* \"24 Hours Production Edition \"Transit Collective of Photographers 1996\n*
+We recognize in his photography, images, icons very inspired by cinema and painting.\" Valerie Fade-Py"
-  \"Near the Stars\" Production Edition \"Near the Stars\" June 2012\n* \"Hand Art\" Production FFHB Edition De La Martiniére Release October 2012"
 exhibitions: []
 works:
-- title: Exposition 2023
+- title: 'Vernissage en présence de l''artiste samedi 14 janvier '
   image: https://galerie-gaia.s3.eu-west-3.amazonaws.com/forestry/GAÏA_MOLLIERE_INSTA_1.jpg
   fields: []
   styles: []